 Remember that statistics are numbers that catalog thousands of individuals.
 They do not represent the specific outcome that your loved one will face.
 It is also important to remember that a survivor’s prognosis can change over the course of treatment, especially with the approval of new treatments or by enrolling in clinical trials.
-Talk with your healthcare team about the specific prognosis, treatment options, and managing side effects for your friend or family member.
+Talk with your healthcare team about the specific prognosis for your loved one and any questions you may have about lung cancer.

 Be Aware of Stigmas

 A lung cancer diagnosis can come with stigmas associated with the disease.
 As a caregiver and advocate, you may have to overcome prejudice or bias on three different levels.